Lassonde-JPF/jpf-ctl/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you are a developer who wishes to contribute to this project, please note that we do not have time to review minor changes such as variable renames, spelling mistakes, etc. If you would still wish to point these out, please create an issue rather than a PR.
+If you wish to contribute to jpf-ctl by addressing some of the [open issues](https://github.com/Lassonde-JPF/jpf-ctl-extension/issues) or suggesting new features, please note that we do not have time to review minor changes such as variable renames, spelling mistakes, etc. If you would wish to point these out, please create an issue rather than a pull request.

-1. Fork the Project
+1. Fork ctl-jpf
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)